Results matter, especially after an arrest. See how our past successes have helped our former clients.

 As many as 800 inmates serving time in California’s prisons and penitentiaries may soon have their sentences revisited—and possibly undergo sentence reductions.
 When SB 1437 passed last fall, it brought significant modifications to the rule and allows for retroactive sentencing for those inmates affected by the change.
 The new rules went into effect on January […]

-There is a saying, “there are three sides to a story: the first person’s, the second person’s, and the truth is somewhere in the middle”.
+There is a saying, “there are three sides to a story: the first person’s, the second person’s, and the truth are somewhere in the middle”.
 When you are charged with a crime there is your story, the prosecutor’s story, and the truth is somewhere in the middle.
 If you were charged with a crime there […]

 Earlier this month, NBC Bay Area News reported that many inappropriate student-teacher relationships began over text messaging and social media.
 This is not entirely surprising to San Francisco criminal defense attorneys who know that the line between appropriate and inappropriate communications is rather blurry, especially when school districts do not create policies for teacher/student communication […]